enkidevs/curriculum/lua/roblox-studio/tweening-service-ii/easing-style.md

 ## Practice

-When creating the movement for a bouncy ball, the easing style used should be ???
+When creating the movement for a bouncy ball, the easing style used should be... ???
 - `Enum.EasingStyle.Bounce`
 - `Enum.EasingStyle.Sine`
 - `Enum.EasingStyle.Quad`